opentok/learning-opentok-web/README.md

         } else {

-            console.log('There was an error connecting to the session:', error.code, error.message);
+            console.log('You were disconnected from the session.', error.code, error.message);
         }

     });